thibaultcha/MonteCarlo/README.md

 # Monte Carlo single and multithread Java implementation

 ## Why ?
-This is a small project we had to make for a Java assignment for my studies.
+This is a small project we had to make for a Java assignment during my studies.

 ## You will find
 * A simple GUI for using the algorithm (used as view and controller, please forgive the mess)